Modular links: Bunch algorithm and upper volume bounds: Introduction

-Champanerkar \emph{et~al}~\cite[Theorem 1.7]{C-F-K-N-P:VolBsForGenTwistedTorusLinks} provide upper volume bounds that are quadratic or cubic with respect to the parameter $r_1$ in their \emph{T}-link notation for volumes of generalised twisted torus links, a collection of which are Lorenz links.
+Champanerkar \emph{et~al}~\cite[Theorem 1.7]{C-F-K-N-P:VolBsForGenTwistedTorusLinks} provide upper volume bounds that are quadratic or cubic with respect to the parameter $r_1$ in their \emph{T}-link notation for volumes of generalised twisted torus links.
+Since the set of generalised twisted torus links contains all \emph{T}-links and \cite{Birman-Kofman:NewTwistOnLorenzLinks} shows that \emph{T}-links coincide with Lorenz links, the collection of Lorenz links is a subset of the collection of all generalised twisted torus links.
 Whether their bound is quadratic or cubic depends on whether the twists are all full twists.
 Using the bunch notion introduced in this paper, we observe that their parameter $r_1$ depends on the magnitude of the word exponents: further explanation is provided in \refsec{Discussion}.
 As the volume bound in \refthm{QuadraticUpperBound} of this paper does not depend on word exponents, it serves as a better bound for the volumes of hyperbolic Lorenz link complements when the word exponents are large.

 Having understood the modular links from the perspective of bunches, we observe a classification of modular link complements.

 \begin{named}{\refthm{Classification} (Classification)} All modular link complements can be partitioned into classes of members that have the same base orders of their corresponding modular links.
 All members in each class share the same parent manifold (up to homeomorphism) and the same upper volume bound. \end{named}